-Wheels and Times Fuses Usage Wheels and Tires Warning (Continued) F54 External object calculating/Side blind zone alert Tires Every new GM vehicle has • Underinflated tires pose the same danger as F55 high-quality tires made by a overloaded tires.
-The F56 Universal remote/ Rain sensor leading tire manufacturer.
-See the warranty manual for resulting crash could cause serious injury.
-Check all tires frequently F57 Alarm overhead console/Theft deterrent information regarding the tire warranty and where to get service.
-For additional information refer to the tire to maintain the recommended pressure.
-Tire pressure should be checked when the tires Circuit Breakers Usage manufacturer. are cold.
-CB1 🗥 Warning • Overinflated tires are more likely to be cut, CB2 Poorly maintained and punctured, or broken by CB3 Rear auxiliary power outlet improperly used tires are dangerous. a sudden impact - such as when hitting a pothole.
-Relays Usage Overloading the tires can cause overheating as a Keep tires at the recommended pressure.
-K1 - result of too much • Worn or old tires can K2 - flexing.
-There could be a blowout and a serious crash.
-See Vehicle Load Limits ⇔ 174. cause a crash.
+- Underinflated tires pose

+the same danger as

+overloaded tires.
+The

+resulting crash could

+cause serious injury.

+Check all tires frequently

+to maintain the

+recommended pressure.

+Tire pressure should be

+checked when the tires

+are cold.

+- Overinflated tires are more likely to be cut, punctured, or broken by a sudden impact - such as when hitting a pothole.
+Keep tires at the recommended pressure.

+- Worn or old tires can cause a crash.
 If the tread is badly worn, replace them.
-(Continued)